mgol/jquery.classList/README.md

 Browser support
 --------------------------------------

-Note: in browsers that don't support the `classList` intefrace (e.g. IE < 10) the plugin fallbacks to the built-in jQuery implementation so it doesn't break them.
+Note: in browsers that don't support the `classList` interface (e.g. IE < 10) the plugin falls back to the built-in jQuery implementation so it doesn't break them.

 Here are some of the browsers that can utilize full functionality of this plugin: